Pareto Analysis

 Example

-A team in a hospital has collected data to study the increased number of call bell usage by patients in order to improve nursing services.
+A team within the hospital has collected data to investigate the increased number of call bell usage by patients, with the ultimate goal of enhancing nursing services.

 Pareto Analysis Example